Managing Card Payments

 • Drop-in component handles both card data entry and 3DS flows, ensuring PCI compliance.

-• All transaction statuses are tracked in Djust and synchronized with Adyen events.
+• All transaction statuses are tracked in Djust and synchronized with PSP events.

 • All webhook events are idempotent and acknowledged.